 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Hyattstown Mill (about 700 feet away, measured in a direct line); Our Daily Bread (about 800 feet away); Women on the Homefront in Montgomery County (approx. 0.6 miles away); A Real Field of Dreams (approx. 1.2 miles away); Welcome to Froggy Hollow (approx. 2.2 miles away); George Washington (was approx. 2.9 miles away but has been reported missing. ); a different marker also named George Washington (approx. 2.9 miles away); 1862 Antietam Campaign (approx. 2.9 miles away).
+Hyattstown Mill (about 700 feet away, measured in a direct line); Our Daily Bread (about 800 feet away); Women on the Homefront in Montgomery County (approx. 0.6 miles away); A Real Field of Dreams (approx. 1.1 miles away); Welcome to Froggy Hollow (approx. 2.2 miles away); George Washington (approx. 2.9 miles away); 1862 Antietam Campaign (approx. 2.9 miles away); Mt.
+Ephraim Crossroads (approx. 2.9 miles away).

 More about this marker.
 The marker features an Early photo of the main street of Hyattstown, and a portrait of Col. Thomas Munford.
 A map on the right side details unit movements during the Antietam campaign.

 1. Col. Munford’s Report of the Campaign.
 Includes a paragraph on the battles around Hyattstown.
 (Submitted on July 15, 2007, by Craig Swain of Leesburg, Virginia.)